ingararntzen/timingdocs/docs/source/observablemap.rst

 multiple **change** and **remove** together.
 This is relevant for implementations supporting modification of multiple values in one (atomic) operation.
-If so, the **batch** event makes it possible to process concurrent events in one operation.
+If so, the **batch** event makes it possible to process *concurrent* events in one operation, and making decisions based on the whole batch, as opposed to single events.
-:ref:`dataset` supports batch updates (see :ref:`dataset-batch`) and :ref:`sequencer` may activate multiple cues in one operation.

 The event argument **eArg** of the **batch** event is simply a list of event arguments for individual **change** and **remove** events.